Federal Emergency Management Agency, Emergency Preparedness and Response Directorate, Department of Homeland Security.

-This is a notice of the Presidential declaration of a major disaster for the State of North Dakota (FEMA-1725-DR), dated September 7, 2007, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the State of North Dakota (FEMA-1597-DR), dated July 22, 2005, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-I have determined that the damage in certain areas of the State of North Dakota resulting from severe storms and tornadoes on July 15, 2007, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the damage in certain areas of the State of North Dakota, resulting from severe storms, flooding, and ground saturation beginning on June 1, 2005, through July 7, 2005, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121-5206 (the Stafford Act).
 Therefore, I declare that such a major disaster exists in the State of North Dakota.

 In order to provide Federal assistance, you are hereby authorized to allocate from funds available for these purposes such amounts as you find necessary for Federal disaster assistance and administrative expenses.